Michael Wilding (writer): Academic career

 Wilding took up an appointment as assistant lecturer at the University of Sydney in 1963, where he stayed for three years.
 He returned to England in 1967, earned his M.A., and took up a lectureship at the University of Birmingham.

 In 1969, he became a senior lecturer at the University of Sydney and was promoted to Reader in English from 1973 to 1992.
-He was awarded a Doctor of Letters (D. Litt.) by the University of Sydney in 1993.
+He was awarded a Doctor of Letters (D.Litt.) by the University of Sydney in 1993.
 That same year, he was appointed Professor of English and Australian Literature, a role he held until his retirement in 2000, after which he was named professor emeritus.

-His scholarly work focused especially on 17th-century and early 18th-century English literature, such as by the poet John Milton, and Australian literature such as by Marcus Clarke, William Lane, Christina Stead).
+His scholarly work focused especially on 17th-century and early 18th-century English literature, such as by the poet John Milton, and Australian literature such as by Marcus Clarke, William Lane, and Christina Stead.

 Writing career

 He was a creative writer associated with the "new writing" movement, whose members played a significant role in revitalizing Australian literature.
 His work was later described as "exciting and innovative" by Ross Fitzgerald in The Australian.

 He has published many novels and short story collections, and has had his stories published widely in anthologies.
-His most widely referenced work has been the short story magazine, Tabloid Story, which he co-founded with Frank Moorhouse and Carmel Kelly in 1972 and which ran for 33 issues, until 1974.
+His most widely referenced work has been the short story magazine Tabloid Story, which he co-founded with Frank Moorhouse and Carmel Kelly in 1972 and which ran for 33 issues, until 1974.